HL7/fhir-specialty-rx/input/pages/error-handling.md

 ### Error preventing the return of a Query Response

-When a data source system encounters an error that prevents it from responding to a Query message with a Query Response, it  SHALL respond by returning a Error message containing an OperationOutcome resource that describes the nature of the failure.
+When a Data Source system encounters an error that prevents it from responding to a Query message with a Query Response, it  SHALL respond by returning a Error message containing an OperationOutcome resource that describes the nature of the failure.

 The OperationOutcome: